quintans/fsm/README.md

 // state transition: YELLOW --TICK--> GREEN green.AddTransition(TICK, yellow)

+// We can use conditional transitions,
+// so the above transition could be achieved with the following:
+// s.AddConditionalTransition(TICK, to, func(c *Context) bool {
+//     return c.eventKey == TICK
+// })

 // retrieve a FSM instance positioned in the green state m := sm.FromState(green)